OpenCDSS/cdss-learn-git/mkdocs-project/docs/08a-lesson-workflow-concepts/lesson-workflow-concepts.md

 ## Workflow Overview ##

-"Git workflow" is a general term that refers to how commits are managed within branches and flow into production software, and how users/roles participate in the workflow.
+A "Git workflow" is a general term that refers to how commits are managed within branches and flow into production software, and how users/roles participate in the workflow.
 The term "Git branching model" is also used.
 The concept of workflow applies to any version control, including, for example, how to create and maintain a large